- July 10, 2018

 Sourcing and Supply Chain Technology Disruption

-Sourcing and supply chain technology disruption is at the forefront of every sourcing and supply chain professional’s mind.
+Sourcing and supply chain technology disruption is at the forefront of every sourcing and supply chain management software professional’s mind.
 In today’s world, an entire industry can be disrupted overnight, and preparation for such an event is key for sustained survival.
 The market research indicates that the respondents had a clear understanding of the imminence of technology disruption with 65% using one of their two answers to respond that they are, “excited – can’t wait” to the question, “What are your thoughts about the technology disruption and revolution?
 Chose 2 answers”.
 However, the seriousness and inevitability were not lost upon them either, as 55% also stated that they were “anxious – must react fast” 13% claimed to be “fearful – can’t keep up” and 34% admitted to being “disoriented”.

-One of the main tools respondents agreed upon as being important for organizations to stay relevant in today’s disruptive environment was supplier collaboration.
+One of the main tools respondents agreed upon as being important for organizations to stay relevant in today’s disruptive environment was PLM software.
 Over 36% of those surveyed said that their organization has worked with between 100-400 suppliers in the past year alone.
 This is an enormous number that carries with it so much complicated logistical communication that it sends the mind spinning.
 The massive number of suppliers that organizations must work with also backs up the need for collaboration with, and among, these suppliers.
 Not all of the participants were as firm in their stance for collaboration when they were pressed further with a third of respondents responded that they “neither agreed nor disagreed” with the statement, We are willing to transfer technologies to the supplier.”
 To be fair, the remaining two-thirds affirmed this statement with either agreement or slight agreement.
 However, with the volatility and unpredictability of today’s global marketplace, it is important for those organizations that are hesitant in supporting collaboration with suppliers to work on their relationships, or build new ones, because flexibility and agility are absolutely necessary traits to compete today.

 To recap, low cost country sourcing strategies can produce benefits with the help of technology to link together retailers with the global supplier base.
 Deep reduction in product costs and material cost savings will result in achieved strategic business plans and private label growth goals.
 Retail sourcing software often drives improvements to gross margins, reduces cycle times, increases efficiency, has higher product quality and overall, enhances the product development process with low cost sourcing country suppliers.
 For more information about the benefits of retail sourcing and supply chain automation in low cost sourcing countries, read the full report: How to Improve Supply Chain Automation For Improved Retail Sourcing Decision Making.
-Or for more about today’s retail sourcing, product lifecycle management (retail PLM) and supply chain management (SCM) tools please Contact Us or visit CBX Software.
+Or for more about today’s retail sourcing, PLM Software (retail PLM) and supply chain management (SCM) tools please Contact Us or visit CBX Software.

 Written By Mark Hudson, July 10, 2018